Aramco, Top F1 Team Kindle Racing Enthusiasm Among Middle School Students In Shanghai

-SHANGHAI, CHINA - Media OutReach Newswire - 23 April 2024 - Aramco and Aston Martin Aramco Formula One Team have jointly launched the "Make A Mark" initiative in Shanghai.
+data-text="Aramco, top F1 team kindle racing enthusiasm among middle school students in Shanghai" data-link=", top F1 team kindle racing enthusiasm among middle school students in Shanghai" class="whatsapp">Shar SHANGHAI, CHINA - Media OutReach Newswire - 23 April 2024 - Aramco and Aston Martin Aramco Formula One Team have jointly launched the 'Make A Mark' initiative in Shanghai.
 The event invites local students to immerse themselves in the F1 race, aerodynamic design, material innovation and future-oriented low-carbon fuel technology innovation.

 During the event, Jessica Hawkins, Aston Martin Aramco Formula One Team's Driver Ambassador and Pedro de la Rosa, Aston Martin Aramco Formula One Team Ambassador, shared their insights with students on the topics of science, technology, engineering, and mathematics (STEM) education.
 They also expressed their hopes for more young people to become the next generation of technical experts, engineers, and drivers.